discindo/newscatcheR/README.md

 newscatcheR is an R clone of the python package [newscatcher](https://github.com/kotartemiy/newscatcher).

-The package provides a dataset of news sites and their rss feeds, and two functions that work as a wrapper around [tidyRSS](https://github.com/RobertMyles/tidyRSS) to fetch the feed from a given site.
-It also provides a function to check the dataset for news sources per top level domain.
+The package provides a dataset of news sites and their rss feeds, together with some characteristics of the websites such as the topic, country or language of the website.

+Two functions that work as a wrapper around [tidyRSS](https://github.com/RobertMyles/tidyRSS) can be used to fetch the feed from a given website.
+Two additional functions can be used to conveniently browse the websites dataset.

 ## Installation